dlebansais/PgMessenger/README.md

 4. Right-click the icon to bring up a menu and choose **Load At Startup**.
 5. The dialog box that pops up gives you the two options that can set PgMessenger to load at startup: either run the program as administrator (never recommended, unless you really trust me), or follow specific instructions.
 You could start the program manually every time too but it's quite annoying.
 6. Right-click the icon again and select **Settings** to bring the PgMessenger settings window up.
 This is where you decide if you want to log guild chat, and if you do what are the guild affiliations of your characters (this is not in logs).
 The [guild chat](#guild-chat) section has more info about these settings.
-6. Make sure you quit and restart the game client, PgMessenger need to capture chat log when you log in.
+6. Make sure you quit and restart the game client, PgMessenger needs to capture chat log when you log in.

 If you just want to read in-game chat, [download](https://github.com/dlebansais/PgMessenger/releases/download/v1.0.0.8/PgMessenger.zip) and extract PgMessenger.zip, then run PgMessenger.exe.